1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |

 2.2 Through finding one man fit Judge another unfit.

-2.3 Life and death, though stemming from each other, seem to conflict as stages of change, Difficult and easy as phases of achievement, Long and short as measures of contrast,
+2.3 Life and death, though stemming from each other, seem to conflict as stages of change, Difficult and easy as phases of achievement, Long and short as

 2.4 High and low as degrees of relation; But, since the varying to tones gives music to a voice And what is is the was of what shall be,